Henry-Salcedo/Password-Generator-Memorable-Random-w-Time-Stamps/README.md

 ## a) Purpose of the Program(s):

     The purpose of this program was to create 2 password generators one of each memorable, and random, then generate time-stamps for when each password was generated, then generate (at random) between the 2 generations into 1000 passwords that are then batched saved.
 Also as a class assignment to better understand how the spcific packages (string, timne, and random) could have been used into such applications.

+    The following modules that were used for the project only consisted of:
+    Random
+    Time
+    String

 ## b) Input: